-We entered into employment agreements with each of our named executive officers, except Dr. Patou.
-We have entered into a services agreement with Dr. Patou, as further described below.
-The agreements with each of Mr. Stack, Mr. Scibetta, Dr. Markvicka and Ms. Williams provide for "at will" employment which means we or the executive can terminate his or her employment at any time, with or without cause.
+We entered into employment agreements with each of our named executive officers.
+The agreements with each of Mr. Stack, Mr. Scibetta, Mr. Reinhart, Dr. Braunstein, Mr. Weiland and Ms. Williams provide for "at will" employment which means we or the executive can terminate his or her employment at any time, with or without cause.
 Pursuant to the agreements, as amended, each of such named executive officers will be entitled to a base salary and certain benefits.